som3canadian/Some-Tools/README.md

 # Using ID instead of tool name
 $ ./sometools.sh check-update 9
 # Check update for all installed tools
+# check-update all command is the main reason why I made this
 $ ./sometools.sh check-update all
 # Add a new tool
 $ ./sometools.sh add-tool newtoolname PrivEsc-Lin